QuantumQist/Machine_Learning_Phases_of_Matter-Reproduction/README.md

 ## 1. Training Data

-### 1.1 Download

 The Monte Carlo training data used in this reproduction can be obtained from Juan Carrasquilla’s official data repository:
 👉 [https://github.com/carrasqu/data_nature_phy_paper](https://github.com/carrasqu/data_nature_phy_paper)

 > *Note:* This repository is not directly referenced in the paper.
 > I located it independently to ensure the use of the original datasets.

-Before running the notebook, download all datasets from that repository and extract them into a local folder named `data/`.
+Before running the notebook, all datasets should be downloaded from that repository and extract them into a local folder named `data/`.
-The expected directory structure is: `data/L_20/Xtrain.txt`
+The expected directory structure is: `data/L_20/Xtrain.txt`.

----
+The data is not provided in this notebook as I do not own it.

-## 2. `utils.py`
+## 2. Files.

-Contains helper functions for loading the training and test data from text files.
-Each dataset is converted into PyTorch tensors and reshaped to the format expected by the neural-network model.

----

-## 3. `main_notebook.ipynb`

-Implements the full reproduction pipeline, including:
-- data loading and preprocessing,
-- neural-network definition,
-- training and validation routines, and
-- visualization of results (average output vs. temperature, analogous to Fig. 1 in the paper).

 ---